ORTools4MTEX/ORTools/README.md

   - ebsd             - @EBSD

 ### [saveImage](./src/saveImage.m)
-Auxiliary function to save all open figures as images.
+An auxiliary function to save all open figures as images.

 - Syntax
   - saveImage(fileDir,fileName)